tolgasaglik/rehabilitation_framework/README.md

-# README #
+# QT Rehabilitation Framework #

-This README currently only describes how to set up the QT RehaZenter exercise assistant and how to get it running.
+This README currently only describes how to set up the QT RehaZenter rehabilitation framework and how to get it running.

 ### What is this repository for? ###